jesseopdenbrouw/thuas-riscv/README.md

 * RAM: a RAM of 32 kB using onboard RAM block available (may be extended).
 * I/O: a simple 32-bit input and 32-bit output is available, as
 is a simple 7/8/9-bit UART with interrupt capabilities.
-Two SPI devices are available, with one device used for SD card socket (no interrupt) and a general purpose SPI device with hardware NSS.
+Two SPI devices are available, with one device used for SD card socket (DE0-CV board, no interrupt) and a general purpose SPI device with hardware NSS.
 Two I2C devices are available.
 A simple timer with interrupt is provided.
 A more elaborate timer is included and can generate waveforms (Output Compare and PWM) or count edges (Input Capture).
+A watchdog timer is available, it can generate a system wide reset or an NMI.
+A machine mode software interrupt is provided.
 The external system timer MTIME is located in the I/O so it's memory mapped.

 ROM starts at 0x00000000, BOOT (if available) starts at 0x10000000, RAM starts at 0x20000000, I/O starts at 0xF0000000.
 May be changed on 256 MB (top 4 bits) sections.

-The microcontroller does not support caches and external memory.

 ## CSR

-A number CSR registers are implemented: `time`, `timeh`, `[m]cycle`, `[m]cycleh`, `[m]instret`, `[m]instreth`, `mvendorid`, `marchid`, `mimpid`, `mhartid`, `mstatus`, `mstatush`, `misa`, `mie`, `mtvec`, `mscratch`, `mepc`, `mcause`, `mip`, `mcountinhibit`.
+A number CSR registers are implemented: `time`, `timeh`, `[m]cycle`, `[m]cycleh`, `[m]instret`, `[m]instreth`, `mvendorid`, `marchid`, `mimpid`, `mhartid`, `mstatus`, `mstatush`, `misa`, `mie`, `mtvec`, `mscratch`, `mepc`, `mcause`, `mip`, `mcountinhibit` as are the HPM counters and event selectors.
 Some of these CSRs are hardwired.
 Others will be implemented when needed.
 The `time` and `timeh` CSRs produces the time since reset in microseconds, shadowed from the External Timer memory mapped registers.
 Also two custom CSRs are implemented: `mxhw` which holds information of included